 - Data is located close to users fostering better communications.

-- Users work with a subset of whole data increasing the performance of the solution due to faster delivery of data.
+- Users work with a subset of whole data, increasing the solution's performance due to faster data delivery.

-- Data can be processed in several locations increasing the performance of the solution.
+- Data can be processed in several locations, increasing the solution's performance.

 - Workload balance between the underlying systems.

-- Increase the availability because in a distributed environment, we don't have a single-point of failure.
+- Increase availability because we don't have a single point of failure in a distributed environment.

 - Increase storage requirements because multiple copies of data can be found in different locations.

-- Distributed database is the use of replication techniques to create a copy of the data in several sites connected by a network.
+- Distributed database uses replication techniques to create a copy of the data in several sites connected by a network.

-In this section, I will explain how to access entities which are distributed in multiple databases.
+This section will explain how to access entities distributed in multiple databases.
 The main approach is that users can see the database and external data sources as a single logical database.
-This approach is implemented using database link mechanisms which are most often created by database administrators responsible for managing the access to distributed data sources.
-Views, synonyms and procedures are useful in distributed database programs, because the can create the appearance of location transparency by hiding the global naming.
+This approach is implemented using database link mechanisms most often created by database administrators responsible for managing access to distributed data sources.

 In 1991, X/Open defined an open system standard interface through which transaction processing (TP) monitors could communicate with XA-compliant resource managers (the role of Oracle database systems and Microsoft SQL Server as well as other XA-compliant databases in the X/Open model).
-Then several TP monitors supporting XA have appeared such as BEA Tuxedo, IBM'S CICS, Encina and Microsoft Transaction Server (MTS).
+Then several TP monitors supporting XA appeared, such as BEA Tuxedo, IBM'S CICS, Encina, and Microsoft Transaction Server (MTS).

-In this article, I have illustrated the principles of Distributed Database Management Systems in order to help system architects and developers created their own distributed solution.
+In this article, I illustrated the principles of Distributed Database Management Systems to help system architects and developers create distributed solutions.